kunal0829/Kaizen/README.md

 ## Python dependencies
 Use `pip install <NAME_OF_LIBRARY>` to install these libraries on your machine or Python virtual environment:
 - flask
-- pillow
-- pyrebase
-- tesseract
+- python-client google-auth-httplib2 google-auth-oauthlib
-- pytesseract
+- pandas